289th Engineer Combat Battalion (United States): History

 The 289th Engineer Combat Battalion was constituted at Camp Joseph T. Robinson, Little Rock, Arkansas, in December 1942.
 A cadre from the 299th Engineer Combat Battalion was detached to Camp Robinson to form its core, establishing Companies A, B, C, and HQ and Service.
 After training, the 289th left New York Port of Embarkation for the European Theater of Operations (ETO) on 22 October 1944.
 Upon arrival at Bristol on 1 November, it debarked for training in Weston-super-Mare.
 On 28 December it departed Southampton for Le Havre, landing 31 December.

 In the ETO the 289th was attached directly to the XXI Corps of the Seventh Army, U.S. Sixth Army Group.
-As a corps combat unit, the 289th was deployed as needed in whole or part, with companies and platoons often temporarily attached to other field commands.
+As a combat service support unit operating at corps level, the 289th was deployed as needed in whole or part, with companies and platoons often temporarily attached to other field commands.
 Thus it was common for elements of the latter to be far afoot of the unit's official location wherever its Headquarters & Supply company was stationed.

 Upon arrival in France the battalion traveled southeast by rail in 40&8s, stopping in Forges-les-Eaux and Lunéville before arriving at Fort de la Mouche in Epinal.
 In mid-January the unit was ordered to serve as infantry defending a key road junction near Saint-Avold connecting the heavily contested French fortress city of Metz, the Alsatian capital of Strasbourg, and the German city of Saarbrücken.
 The battalion's 30-cal and 50-cal gun crews were deployed to the north to strengthen a badly over-stretched Seventh Army line depleted when elements were detached to fill the vacuum created when General George Patton's Third Army raced north to the Ardennes to relieve the besieged 101st Airborne at Bastogne in the Battle of the Bulge.

 In late January and early February the 289th was briefly deployed as part of XXI Corps under the command of French General Jean de Lattre de Tassigny's French First Army in its effort to clear attacking German troops from the Colmar Pocket during the Operation Nordwind offensive.
 Nordwind's intent was to drive a wedge through the weakened Allied defenses in the Alsace to prevent reinforcement to the north against its main thrust toward the coveted Allied port of Antwerp and badly needed supplies staged there.
 Strasbourg was successfully defended, and XXI Corp restored to the US Seventh Army.